Scott Coffman Logo

 2. Log actions in plain language

-3. Use parameters (don’t bake values into the file)
+3. Use parameters, do not bake values into the file

 5. Fail loudly with clear errors

 If the process keeps changing, fix the process first.
-A script won’t save you from a moving target.
+A script will not save you from a moving target.
+If the task is rare and low risk, doing it manually may be fine.

-Pick one ticket type that shows up every week.
-Script the most repetitive step.
-Add logging.
-Write a short README so someone else can run it.
+Pick one ticket type that shows up every week, script the most repetitive step, add logging, and write documentation so someone else can run it.
+That is the kind of automation that holds up later.

 Related Posts